atlanticwave-sdx/sdx-docs/source/contributing.rst

 ================================

 Thank you for taking the time and effort to contribute to AtlanticWave-SDX.
-We would love to have you join the community.
+We would love to have you join the project.

 The below summarizes the processes that we try to follow.
 This document is work in progress, somewhat aspirational rather than a